tetration/Simcity_3000_Linux_Installer/README.md

 # Contact: Tetration@outlook.com
-# Written for Python 2.X
+# Written for Python 2.X , Python 3.X and Bash

 # This script and the author of it is not responsible for any damages it might cause you including but not limited to: damaging your system, making your house burn, make you flunk at school or giving you stress.
 Use it at your own will and risk!